By Josh Burker & Grant Hutchinson

 You can install the PortShare Demo Control Panel and the PortShareTask Extension then start Classic.
 Open the PortShare Control panel and create a virtual printer (or modem) port.
 NTK will then open in Classic, and you can do all your work from an OS X Mac.

-Additionally, I figured out a solution for the 'serve-npds.gif' issue where it is not being displayed properly.
-Instead of calling the graphic directly, I have used the "new-credits" SSI script that is included in the NPDS Scripts repository:
+issue where it is not being displayed properly.
+Instead of calling the graphic directly, I have used the new-credits

-I posted the script to my NPDS server using the 'admin-post' feature, then copied and pasted the script into the NPDS Script Editor, part of the NPDS Utilities package.
-I had to name the script <CREDITS>, as Paul mentions in the comments, and had to activate the script through the Script Editor.
+feature, then copied and pasted the script into the NPDS Script Editor, part of the NPDS Utilities package.
+I named the script <CREDITS>

 Safari seems to be still a little hit-or-miss, but Firefox works fine.